SMI/SmiServices/README.md

 ### 2.1 Deliverable Solution / Design

 Microservices is a design in which each component is self contained and has a single responsibility.
-Decoupling processes allows for easier maintenence and testability.
-Any number of copies of each service can be run at the same time allowing scaleability through parallel processing.
+Decoupling processes allows for easier maintenance and testability.
+Any number of copies of each service can be run at the same time allowing scalability through parallel processing.

 Communication between services is through RabbitMQ.
 RabbitMQ is one of the most popular open source message brokers, supporting both high-scale and high-availability requirements.